 Transplantation of stem cells can contribute towards skin regeneration during aging.
 This treatment process can also improve skin volume and quality (5).

-Topical application of retinoids can prevent the degradation of collagen.
+Topical application of retinoidsi XA class of drugs that are chemically generated from vitamin A and work to reduce wrinkles and other visible signs of aging. can prevent the degradation of collagen.
 Retinoids can also help to increase epidermal thickness and slow down skin aging (5).

 - Hormone Replacement Therapy